 The model of three domains, Physical, Digital and Social, helps to have the right discussions about how to facilitate an integrated learn/work environment.
 The domains are partly different and partly they come together and overlap.
 Sometimes they create synergy but quite often there are also tensions.
 A good learn/work environment needs to take care of what it does in these three domains.
 Focus on the balance between the physical, the digital and the social environment.

 This model helps to show problems in an unbalanced learn/work environment that narrows its focus on only one or two domains instead of on all three.
 Measuring the added value of the learn/work environment should address all three domains in an interrelated way.

 Addressing the larger framework in which the “silos” exist and interact with each other and the entirety of the whole, re-establish integrated wholeness.
 This may feel complex at first, but hold in mind that the whole is more than the sum of its “relatively independent” parts.
 It is in the total eco-system approach, where the real added value is created.

-A holistic vision is important here, in which a conductor ensures that the various parts of the learn/work environment (Real Estate, Facility Management, ICT, Human Resources) are coordinated in such a way that they optimally facilitate the most important capital of an organization, the employees.
+A holistic vision is important here, in which a conductor ensures that the various parts of the learn/work environment (RE, FM, IT, HR) are coordinated in such a way that they optimally facilitate the most important capital of an organisation, the employees.
 To this end, the conductor coordinates the periodic measurement and analysis of the performance of the learn/work environment.
 Keep in mind that what is important to measure is not necessarily easy to measure.